Lancaster comes together to remember gun violence victims

 LANCASTER, Pa.
-(WHTM) – Communities from across the Midstate gathered in Lancaster on Sunday to honor and remember victims lost to gun violence.
+(WHTM) — Community members from across the Midstate gathered in Lancaster on Sunday to honor and remember victims lost to gun violence.

 The ceremony followed a recent string of shootings, some fatal, across the city.
-Most recently, a woman was found dead on North Lime Street.
+Most recently, a woman was found dead on N. Lime Street.
 Lancaster Police are investigating her death as a homicide.

 It’s tragedies like that the community said it’s working to prevent.